Table of Contents

 In a distributed denial of service (DDoS) attack, the same tactic is amplified with requests from numerous initiators.
 These attacks are not always bot-driven, but they are easy to automate.
 A lone attacker or group of attackers can write a single script, create duplicates and variations, and send near-infinite requests at relatively modest compute requirements.

-• Passwordless auth: Passkeys, one-time passwords (OTP), time-based OTP, and other login protocols that forego traditional passwords can prevent bot traffic originating from stolen or cracked credentials, all while improving UX and customer satisfaction.
+Passkeys, one-time passwords (OTP), time-based OTP, and other login methods that forego traditional passwords can prevent bot traffic originating from stolen or cracked credentials, all while improving UX and customer satisfaction.
+These login methods are also resilient against bad bots because they rely on non-knowledge factors, like possessions and inherence.

 Stop identity-driven bot attacks with Descope